-2 Act of fraud, deceit, or dishonesty in an academic assignment including examination, or using or attempting to use or assisting others in using materials including communication devices that are prohibited or inappropriate in the context of an academic assignment including examination to gain undue advantage, removal of stationary belonging to the University that are pertaining to examinations from the examination hall
+2 Acts of fraud, deceit, or dishonesty in an academic assignment including examination, or using or attempting to use or assist others in using materials including communication devices that are prohibited or inappropriate in the context of an academic assignment including examination to gain undue advantage, and removal of stationery belonging to the University that is pertaining to examinations from the examination hall

-3 An act of pretending to be another person for the purpose of fraud or using another person to pretend to be self
+3 An act of pretending to be another person for the purpose of fraud or using another person to pretend to be self decide the offence or offences by careful consideration of the available facts.
+The table below shall be used as a guide to decoding the offence or offences.